Bitcoin Mining Pools Explained and Reviewed

 Is Bitcoin Mining Still Profitable?

 Yes.
 With the right configuration Bitcoin mining is still profitable.
 However, you’ll need to have low electricity costs and a cool environment.
-You can calculate exact the profitability of Bitcoin mining with a Bitcoin mining calculator.
+You can calculate the exact profitability of Bitcoin mining with a Bitcoin mining calculator.

 Remember that home mining is practically extinct and you’re up against some big player, so in most cases it won’t be worth mining if you’re not doing it professionally.